Why people use ImageConverterTool

 Simple website image optimization workflow

-- Pick the right format for the image type instead of exporting everything the same way.
+- Choose the destination first.
+Pick the right format for the image type instead of exporting everything the same way.
+A form upload, ecommerce listing, tutorial screenshot, and blog hero do not need the same export settings.

-- Resize the image to match the largest size it actually needs on the page.
+- Resize before heavy compression.
+Resize the image to match the largest size it actually needs on the page.
+Removing unnecessary pixels usually protects quality better than pushing the quality slider too low.

-- Compress the final version using moderate quality rather than pushing it too low.
+- Compress moderately.
+Compress the final version using moderate quality rather than pushing it too low.
+Check faces, product details, small text, and sharp edges before accepting the file.

-- Remove metadata from public-facing assets when the extra file details add no value.
+- Clean metadata when useful.
+Remove metadata from public-facing assets when the extra file details add no value.
+This is helpful for privacy-sensitive sharing and for files that do not need camera or location details attached.

-- Keep the original source file so you can re-export later without quality loss.
+- Keep the original.
+Keep the original source file so you can re-export later without quality loss.
+The downloaded output should be the delivery copy, not the only version you keep.

 This workflow is described in more detail in the image compression guide and the metadata guide.